Get 80% off your plan for your first 3 months*

 7. Check the expenses on your books

-Each entry should match a withdrawal on your bank statement.
-If not, find out why.
-One of your payments may not have cleared yet, or maybe you paid using cash or a different account.
+Verify that each expense entry in your books matches a withdrawal on your bank statement.
+If something is missing from the bank, investigate: the payment may not have cleared, or you may have paid using cash or a different account.

-After you've checked all the deposits and withdrawals, your business bank balance should match the totals in your business accounts.
-This will be the starting point for your next reconciliation.
+After checking all deposits, withdrawals, and adjustments, your business bank balance should match the totals in your accounts.
+Record this matched balance as the starting point for your next reconciliation.

 How to use bank reconciliation software

-Automated bank reconciliation eliminates manual comparison work and saves significant time.
+Automated bank reconciliation eliminates the need to compare records manually and saves significant time.
 Modern accounting software offers:

-- One-click matching: Automatically pairs transactions between records
+• One-click matching: Pairs transactions between records automatically

-Most banks can send transaction data directly to accounting software, like Xero, through a secure online connection.
-When you're ready to reconcile your bank transactions, the software pulls up each bank transaction in turn and either:
+Most banks can send transaction data directly to accounting software through a secure online connection.
+When you reconcile, the software pulls up each bank transaction and either suggests a match with an entry in your accounts or asks you to categorise the transaction.

 Bank reconciliation problems and solutions

-- Timing differences: Cheques written but not yet cleared
+• Timing issues: Cheques written but not yet cleared

-- Bank fees: Charges that haven't been recorded in your books
+• Bank fees: Charges not yet recorded in your books

 When your business books show transactions not on your bank statement